michaeluno/server-information/readme.txt

 License:            GPLv2 or later
 License URI:        http://www.gnu.org/licenses/gpl-2.0.html

-Displays server information and let the user send it as an email to a specified address.
+Lets you send server information as an email to a specified address.

 == Description ==
-re a theme developer, you can easily customize the template for the tweet outputs.
-Just copy the existing template and modify the copied files and rename the template name.
-Then place the copied folder into the theme folder.
-And there you go!
-Your own template will be listed in the plugin’s setting page.
-This way, when the plugin updates, you won’t loose your modifications.

 <h4>Features</h4>
 * **Server Information** - it displays WordPress, PHP, and MySQL information.